 A Brief History of Dan Keller Technical Services (DKTS)

 In 1979, I started a business.
 It hadn't been my intention; I just needed to earn some money while completing grad school.
-Moonlighting as a programmer, I got a business license, paid quarterly taxes, did bookkeeping, hired people, built a web site, ran an office, developed business processes, and maintained a set of quality standards.
+Moonlighting as a programmer, I got a business license, paid quarterly taxes, did bookkeeping, hired people, built online resources on the nascent Internet, ran an office, developed business processes, and maintained a set of quality standards.
 And lots of selling!
 Over the next two decades, a small company emerged.

 The aspect I enjoyed most was training new trainers.
 Many of the techniques attributed to "born teachers" can in fact be learned.
 Applying the technology of effective training and making it routine earned extraordinary evaluations, rave reviews, awards and -- the highest praise -- repeat business.